New to observability? Find out everything you need to know.

 The two functions work in tandem to provide a holistic view of an organization’s information security landscape.

-SIEM operates through a series of stages that include data collection, storage, event normalization, and correlation.
-It generates alerts based on predefined rules and employs advanced algorithms for proactive threat detection.
-In essence, it’s a dynamic framework that adapts to the ever-changing world of security threats for remote, hybrid, and in-office teams.
+SIEM operates through a series of essential stages, including data collection, storage, event normalization, and correlation.
+By generating alerts based on predefined rules and using advanced algorithms for proactive threat detection, it adapts to the evolving security needs of remote, hybrid, and in-office teams.

 SIEM is not a one-size-fits-all solution; it comes in various forms, each with its own set of features, advantages, and drawbacks.
 Understanding these types is crucial for selecting the SIEM solution that best fits your organization’s needs.
 Let’s explore the main types of SIEM and what sets them apart.